neelsmith/GedCom.jl/docs/src/index.md

 typeof(records)
 ```

+> This widely circulated GEDCOM data set was downloaded from [https://webtreeprint.com/tp_famous_gedcoms.php](https://webtreeprint.com/tp_famous_gedcoms.php).

 The structure of the `GEDRecord` directly mimics the components of a record in the GEDCOM specification.
-Each record has a hierarchical level and a tag, plus either a "pointer" (also called an "xrefID") or a line value.
+Each record has a hierarchical level (and integer) and a tag (a four-character string), plus either an identifier (called an "xrefID") or a text value.
+Pointers are either `nothing` or a string value beginning and ending with `@`; the text value is just a (possibly empty) string.
+For some GEDCOM 5.5.1 tags, the text value is the identifier for another record; this is how GEDCOM the lineage-linked grammar relates different content items.

 Here's what a few records look like: